-Table 2-3 Display components and their descriptions
+Table 3-3 Display components and their descriptions

-pnent Description WLAN antennas (2) Send and receive wireless signals to communicate with wireless local area networks (WLANs).
-Internal microphones (2) Record sound.
-Camera Allows you to video chat, record video, and record still images.
-To use your camera, see Using the camera on page 22 .
-Some cameras also allow a facial recognition logon to Windows, instead of a password logon.
-For more information, see Using Windows Hello (select products only) on page 45 .
+Component Description (1) WLAN antennas (2) Send and receive wireless signals to communicate with wireless local area networks (WLANs).
+(2) Camera lights (2) (select products only) On: One or more cameras are in use.
+(3) Internal microphones (2) Record sound.
+(4) Cameras (2) (select products only) Allow you to video chat, record video, and record still images.
+To use your camera, see Using the camera on page 21 .
+Some cameras also allow a facial recognition logon to Windows , instead of a password logon.
+For more information, see Using Windows Hello (select products only) on page 44 .
 NOTE: Camera functions vary depending on the camera hardware and software installed on your product.
-Camera privacy cover By default, the camera lens is uncovered, but you can slide the camera privacy cover to block the camera's view.
+(5) Camera privacy cover By default, the camera lens is uncovered, but you can slide the camera privacy cover to block the camera's view.
 To use the camera, slide the camera privacy cover in the opposite direction to reveal the lens.
-Camera light On: The camera is in use.
-WLAN antennas (2) Internal microphones (2) Camera Camera
+NOTE: If you have both front-facing and rear-facing cameras, when one camera lens is revealed and ready to use, the other is

-The antennas are not visible from the outside of the computer.
+\The antennas are not visible from the outside of the computer.
 For optimal transmission, keep the areas immediately around the antennas free from obstructions.